 - In a medium bowl, whisk together flour, baking powder, baking soda, and cinnamon.
 Set aside.

-- In a large mixing bowl, whisk together eggs, maple syrup, vanilla extract, melted butter, and sea salt.
+- In a large bowl, whisk together eggs, maple syrup, vanilla extract, melted butter, and sea salt.

 - Add dry ingredients to the wet ingredients and whisk just until just combined.